JeffW12345/simple_server/README.md

 There is a demo of the apps [here](https://www.loom.com/share/c5dbbcf20a4c4d70aaa1f0efcdca2532).

+This app was created using Java 17, but may work on other versions of Java.

 ### Features

 1. **POST Requests**: Accepts objects representing customers via POST requests and stores those customers in a local SQLite database.